watty62/100-days-of-code/log.md

 * [FAQ](FAQ.md)
 * [Resources](resources.md)

+### Day 23: 2017-Jan-24
+**Today's Progress** Decided to go back to scratch on the MP3 logger.
+I need to separate out various separate tasks.
+1. Create an artist / album index which I can access from afar (when checking if I have *that* album or not).
+2. Check for missing folder.jpg's in every album folder.
+3. Check the ID3 tags in every music file - are they complete and are they correct.
+(And establish a way as automatedly as possible to fix 2 & 3).
+Started to recode (1) - almost finished.

+**Thoughts** More organised now.

 ### Day 22: 2017-Jan-23
 **Today's Progress** I was able to spend a few hours working on various Python projects today.
 I started with my very old [Twitter Followers](https://github.com/watty62/Count_twitter_followers) scraper, hosted on Github and running on [morph.io](https://morph.io/watty62/Count_twitter_followers).
 This had been erroring for a long time and I hadn't got around to fixing it.
 Now done.
 Then after a few other small things I came back to the MP3 listing project.
 I tried creating a stripped down version and running that on my whole collection.
 It ran but didn't give the expected result.
 It is not traversing the whole tree.
 More work tomorrow.

 **Thoughts** Perplexed

 ### Day 21: 2017-Jan-22
 **Today's Progress** Added a test flag to handle correct paths.
 Started to rewrite the main routine to use a dictionary.
 Rolled back.
 Needs more thought.
 Committed v1.3.